ianyepan/ianyepan.github.io/_posts/2021-05-12-setting-up-use-package.md

 By now, you are probably starting to realize both the simplicity and flexibility of use-package.
 Let's have a look at one final example.

+## Use-package in action: Example 3

-Say I want turn on the parentheses matching visualization.
+Say I want turn on the visualization of matching parentheses.
 That is, when my cursor stops at a parenthesis/bracket/brace, the matching instance on the other end is highlighted.
-This requires tweaking the `paren` package, which is a built-in package in Emacs already.
-To prevent use-package from looking for the `paren` package in the internet archives, we turn off the `:ensure` flag.
-In the `:config` section, we turn on the desired show-paren-mode:
+This requires tweaking the "paren" package, which is a built-in package in Emacs already.
+To prevent use-package from looking for the paren package in the internet archives, we turn off the `:ensure` flag.
+Then, in the `:config` section, we specify the desired show-paren-mode:

 ```emacs-lisp
 (use-package paren